Warm vs Cool Paint Colors: How to Choose

 The most important rule: stay in the same temperature family for connected spaces.
 If your living room is a warm greige, your adjoining kitchen should also use warm tones.
 Jumping from warm to cool across an open floor plan creates visual tension.

 This doesn't mean every room must be the same color — just the same temperature.
 Shoji White(Sherwin-Williams) in the living room flows naturally into Accessible Beige(Sherwin-Williams) in the dining room because both are warm.
-Visit our inspiration gallery for curated palette ideas.
+Use our palette generator to build a cohesive warm or cool scheme, or visit our inspiration gallery for curated palette ideas.

 Warm Colors for Your Home